What began in 1963, continued in 2015.

 Ian Callum, Director of Design, Jaguar

 The six new Lightweight E-type cars would be a labor of love, with each of the cars being built to the exact specification from the last of the original 12, produced in 1964.

-The Missing Six were hand-crafted at the infamous Browns Lane – Jaguar’s production base, where the original Lightweight E-type cars were built.
-These new models would embody the spirit of the originals – using all of the knowledge and expertise of Jaguar engineers who have been perfecting aluminum body technology, as seen on modern Jaguar models like F-TYPE and XE.
+The Missing Six were hand-crafted at Browns Lane – Jaguar’s production base, where the original Lightweight E-type cars were built.
+These new models would embody the spirit of the originals – using all of the knowledge and expertise of Jaguar engineers who have been perfecting aluminum body technology, as seen on modern Jaguar models.